 - All FAStT storage servers ship with NVSRAM configured for Windows NT hosts and have an access volume set to LUN 31.
-This should not present any problems for Solaris in recognizing the storage subsystem. - Versions of firmware and NVSRAM that ship with this product might be later releases than those described in this document.
+This should not present any problems for Solaris in recognizing the storage subsystem. - If you have purchased a Storage Partitioning Premium Feature, ensure that the feature is enabled.
+See "Enabling Storage Partitioning" on page 10 for more information. - Versions of firmware and NVSRAM that ship with this product might be later releases than those described in this document.
 Read the readme.txt file that is shipped with the product and go to one of the following Web sites to ensure that you have the latest versions of the firmware and the NVSRAM:

-ssddom02.storage.ibm.com/techsup/webnav.nsf/support/fastt200 ssddom02.storage.ibm.com/techsup/webnav.nsf/support/fastt500 ssddom02.storage.ibm.com/techsup/webnav.nsf/support/fastt700 ssddom02.storage.ibm.com/techsup/webnav.nsf/support/fastt900
+ssddom02.storage.ibm.com/techsup/webnav.nsf/support/fastt200 ssddom02.storage.ibm.com/techsup/webnav.nsf/support/fastt500 ssddom02.storage.ibm.com/techsup/webnav.nsf/support/fastt600 ssddom02.storage.ibm.com/techsup/webnav.nsf/support/fastt700 ssddom02.storage.ibm.com/techsup/webnav.nsf/support/fastt900

-Note: If you do not have the latest versions of firmware and NVSRAM, download them and perform the procedure described in "Steps for updating NVSRAM and FAStT firmware" on page 58.
+Note: If you do not have the latest versions of firmware and NVSRAM, download them and perform the procedure described in "Steps for updating NVSRAM and FAStT firmware".
 If the version numbers are current, you can skip that procedure.